0/5

 The About Us page is not one that needs to be optimized for search engines, but it’s still a vital page that a lot of your visitors will be interested in.

-Google also uses the about page to establish your authority in your industry, so a well-written page can help your overall website ranking.
+Google also uses the About Us page to establish authority in your industry, so a well-written page can help your overall website ranking.

 If you’re in a hurry, you might be tempted to create a single “products” or “services” page and list everything in one place.
 Unfortunately, this is a mistake.